zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 ## Code structure

-There are three main pieces:
+There are three and a half main pieces:

  * IPT Establisher:
    One per IPT.